-Did you know fewer childhood vaccines have been given during the COVID-19 pandemic?1 The declines in routine pediatric vaccines suggest that children and their communities are at increased risk for outbreaks of vaccine-preventable diseases.1 For example, flu causes more hospitalizations among children than any other vaccine-preventable diseases.2 Especially since flu may increase risk of other diseases such as COVID, it is more important than ever to get your child vaccinated to prevent the spread of the flu.
+Early reporting during the COVID-19 pandemic documented a decline in pediatric vaccinations, placing children and adolescents at an increased risk for outbreaks of vaccine-preventable diseases.
+Analysis of data from state immunization information systems indicated an increase in vaccination administration occurred when stay at home orders were lifted in many states, but this increase is not enough to achieve catch-up coverage in children and adolescents.1 For example, flu causes more hospitalizations among children than any other vaccine-preventable diseases.2 Especially since flu may increase risk of other diseases, it is more important than ever to get your child vaccinated to prevent the spread of the flu.
+Getting a flu vaccine is the best protection against flu and its potentially serious complications, and getting a COVID-19 vaccine is the best protection against COVID-19.
 It is also another reason to ensure

 proper handwashing to prevent the spread of germs.

 When is flu season?
 The exact timing and duration can vary, but flu season often peaks between December and February; although it can last as late as May.

 Why should people get vaccinated against the flu?
 An annual seasonal flu vaccine is the best way to help protect against flu.
 Flu vaccines have been shown to have many benefits including reducing the risk of flu illness, hospitalizations, and even the risk of flu-related death in children.

 What kinds of flu vaccine are available?
 There are many FDA-approved vaccine options, including the flu shot and nasal spray flu vaccine.

 Are any of the available flu vaccines recommended over others?
 No. Centers for Disease Control and Prevention (CDC) and Advisory Committee on Immunization Practices (ACIP) recommend everyone 6 months and older should get a flu vaccination annually with rare exception.